Prosecutors: Teen accused of beheading classmate may have been fueled by jealousy

 SALEM, MASS.
-(WHDH) - A teenager accused of decapitating his Lawrence High School classmate in 2016 may have been fueled by jealousy, prosecutors stated Monday as opening statements in murder trial got underway.
+(WHDH) - A teenager accused of decapitating his Lawrence High School classmate in 2016 may have been fueled by jealousy, prosecutors said Monday as opening statements in his murder trial got underway.

 Jury selection in 17-year-old Mathew Borges’ trial took place last week in Salem Superior Court following several postponements, and for the first time in more than two years, prosecutors on Monday revealed a possible motive in the brutal beheading of 16-year-old Lee Manuel Viloria-Paulino.